How to get the best out of your virtual agency

 Time to read: 3 minutes

-Guest post: Eria Odhuba analyst relations lead asks, when it comes to conducting an analyst relations programme, does company size matter?
+Guest post: Eria Odhuba, analyst relations lead, asks whether company size matters when it comes to conducting an analyst relations programme.

 Large or small everyone can make themselves heard

-I’ve worked with every size of technology company – from mighty household names, to hungry start-ups.
-While many may differ, the goal is still the same for their AR programmes – they want to make sure they are on the radars of relevant analysts that cover their technologies and, hopefully, fall into conversations analysts have with their clients.
+I’ve worked with every size of technology company – from mighty household names to hungry start-ups.
+While many may differ, the goal is still the same for their AR programmes – they want to ensure they are on the radars of relevant analysts covering their technologies.
+And, hopefully, fall into conversations analysts have with their clients.

-For super large vendors – AR programmes are normally
+For super large vendors, AR programmes are typically

-multi-faceted (especially if there are different business groups that need to
+multi-faceted (especially if different business groups need to

-build a story that shows they are fully integrated with each other, and where
+build a story that shows they are fully integrated, and where

-At the other end of the scale are the start-ups…. yikes,
+At the other end of the scale are the start-ups

 passionate about and what problems you are looking to solve.
 You may not have

-the budgets larger vendors have, but you’re doing something interesting
+the budget larger vendors have.
+However, you’re doing something interesting

 (hopefully) and touching people they probably don’t want to or can’t, and